tonybaines/gestalt/LIGHTNING-TALK.md

 * Another Config interface (see below)

 ### Hierarchy
-If your configuration requires nested types, then the return another interface e.g.
+If your configuration requires nested types, then the return another interface

 ```java
 public interface TopLevelConfig {